 AVS mismatch errors can be one of the most frustrating problems for stores.
 The Address Verification System (AVS) is designed to help protect against fraud.

-In our article, we break down exactly what an AVS mismatch error is and look at some tips for avoiding them altogether.
-Plus, we go over some simple steps that store owners can take to reduce their chances of experiencing this issue in the future.
+In my article, I break down exactly what an AVS mismatch error is and look at some tips for avoiding them altogether.
+Plus, I’ll go over some simple steps that store owners can take to reduce their chances of experiencing this issue in the future.

-With our insights, you can minimize these pesky errors in your checkout process!
+With my insights, you can minimize these pesky errors in your checkout process!

 - AVS mismatch occurs when the address on file for a customer’s payment method does not match the one provided by the customer at checkout.